ncy94/Several-OpenGL-physical-simulations/README.md

 The `y` and `z` coordinates can be computed in the same way.

 ### Spring-pendulum
-Let $k$ denotes the spring constant, $M$ denotes the mass of the object attached to the wall with a spring, $m, l$ denotes the mass and length of the pendulum, which is shown as the graph below:
+Let `k` denotes the spring constant, `M` denotes the mass of the object attached to the wall with a spring, `m`, `l` denotes the mass and length of the pendulum, which is shown as the graph below:
 ![](labs/data/springpendulum.png)
 With Lagrangian Mechanics, we can get the following:
 1. The kinetic energy is: